ipspace/netlab/docs/plugins/ebgp.multihop.md

 ## Activation of Individual Address Families

-You can use global **bgp.multihop.activate** dictionary to enable selective activation of BGP address families on EBGP multihop sessions.
+You can use the global **bgp.multihop.activate** dictionary to enable selective activation of BGP address families on EBGP multihop sessions.
 The address families active on EBGP multihop sessions can be specified for **ipv4** and **ipv6** neighbors.

 For example, to implement the (infamous) EBGP-over-EBGP EVPN design, use the following configuration.
 The **bgp.multihop.activate.ipv4** setting will disable IPv4 address family on EBGP multihop sessions and enable EVPN on them.